lindleyw/autonav/readme.txt

 'draft' although Wordpress gives you no built-in menus to do this.

 The Semi-Private Attachments plugin lets you mark an attachment as private.
-AutoNav respects this (as doees the built-in gallery shortcode) and will not display it.
+AutoNav respects this (as does the built-in gallery shortcode) and will not display it.
 The plugin also lets you disable comments and pings for an attachment.